Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ## 3.2 Backend Architecture

 The ShoeShow backend, built with Spring Boot, adheres to a well-defined **layered architecture** to ensure separation of concerns, maintainability, and testability.
-This structure is a standard practice in enterprise application development and is clearly outlined in `DOC2.md` [2].
+This structure is a standard practice in enterprise application development

 ### 3.2.1 Layered Architecture (Controller, Service, Repository)